 Perhaps the most outrageous part of this is that Dunne has refused to release the information on how many computers are affected.
 The only conclusion one can draw from this is that the number is higher than officials would like you to think.

 It’s extremely poor management to allow things to reach this state.
 Microsoft gave plenty of warning about closing off support and extended its original deadline.
-The cost of upgrading from Windows XP is not high and most XP-only applications can run in virtual machines on newer versions of Windows.
+The cost of upgrading from Windows XP is not high and most XP-only applications can run on virtual machines on newer versions of Windows.

-Heads should roll over this.
+Heads should roll.